mertcanakdeniz/brain-tumor-detection-2020/README.md

 ### Files

 - `brain_tumor_detection.m` ,  the code
-- `images/` ,  sample images and demo video
+- `images/` ,  sample images   // mri images were removed from repo due to copyright. test the code with your own image

 ### Usage